-Through their fledgling network of agents and distributors globally, the company had developed interest in the new technology through demonstrations.
+Through their fledgling network of agents and distributors globally, the company had developed an interest in the new technology through demonstrations.
 Conversions were low, with potential suitors nervous of investing in untried technology.

-The company recognised there was a need to not only convert these expensive demonstrations, but to get a suitable Director in place who could drive sales and have influence with some of the bigger contractors / toll road owners.
+The company recognised there was a need to not only convert these expensive demonstrations but to get a suitable Director in place who could drive sales and have influence with some of the bigger contractors/toll road owners.

 The Sales and Marketing Director will deliver sustained revenue and profit growth across both domestic and international markets.
 They will be required to create and actively implement strategic marketing plans to drive product awareness with existing and new customers, driving distribution channels abroad.
-It was envisaged the position would effectively be the number two to the Managing Director in developing and implementing overall business strategy.
+It was envisaged the position would effectively be the number two to the Managing Director in developing and implementing an overall business strategy.

 Through listening to the client, it was clear they required a broad sweep of the infrastructure led building products marketplace.
-Their initial thoughts being that the individual would need to know a product aligned to theirs.
-Through our exposure into this sub-sector, Collingwood were able to provide consultancy to the client and suggested an approach that would open up the brief to encompass a broad portfolio of product manufacturers selling into their target market.
+Their initial thoughts being that the individual would need to know a product aligned with theirs.
+Through our exposure into this sub-sector, Collingwood was able to provide consultancy to the client and suggested an approach that would open up the brief to encompass a broad portfolio of product manufacturers selling into their target market.

 Categorising target organisations into those closely aligned to the clients’ products and those selling into the same space, Collingwood identified 58 companies.
 From these, 60 individual names were gathered from subsidiaries, referrals and suppliers.
 All were confidentially approached by phone.
 The client was updated weekly with details progress to date - numbers called, interested candidates and any obstacles we were finding.
 Equally, we were able to suggest alternatives to product ranges and offer updated package details based on market intelligence.